open-telemetry/oteps/text/0097-log-data-model.md

-When severity is used in equality or inequality comparisons (for example in filters in the UIs) the recommendation is to attempt to use both `SeverityText` and short name of `SeverityNumber` to perform matches.
+When severity is used in equality or inequality comparisons (for example in filters in the UIs) the recommendation is to attempt to use both `SeverityText` and short name of `SeverityNumber` to perform matches (i.e. equality with either of these fields should be considered a match).
 For example if we have a record with `SeverityText` field equal to "Informational" and `SeverityNumber` field equal to INFO then it may be preferable from the user experience perspective to ensure that **severity="Informational"** and **severity="INFO"** conditions both to are TRUE for that record.

 ### Field: `ShortName`